Thursday, October 12, 2017

 Think covertly

-There is a lot to consider, so put aside any ideas you may have had of arcade-style action.
-This isn't that game.
-Sabre Team demands careful, calculative and strategic thinking, so your assault should be executed with a stealthy approach that protects your men from danger.
-For example, don't stand near an open window!
+There is a lot to consider, so put aside any ideas you had of an arcade shooter.
+Sabre Team demands careful, calculative, and strategic thinking, so your assault should be executed with a stealthy approach that protects your men from danger.
+For example, don't stand near a window!
 The terrain isn't just something nice to look at; use it for cover as the enemy won't know you're there if they cannot see (or hear) you.

-The battlefield is viewed isometrically using detailed environments, and our soldiers are controlled through the use of action points.
+The battlefield is viewed isometrically, and our soldiers are controlled using action points.
 This means your men are allowed a specific number of moves before the computer gets a turn.
-The user interface is excellent and has helpful animations to identify their purpose (just hover the mouse over them).
+The user interface is excellent with helpful animations to identify their purpose (just hover the mouse over them).

-These are used to turn, walk, shoot and do other fun stuff like searching dead bodies.
+These icons are used to turn, walk, shoot, and do other fun stuff like searching bodies.
 The compass not only controls the soldier's direction but also displays the number of action points required for each particular task.
 Plus alerts for what a soldier might be able to see (red) or hear (blue).
-And this is exactly how you should play - as if you were there.
+Play as if you were there!

 No manual to read?